 Noatak National Preserve is one of over 389 National Park Service units that, working with other partners, helps safeguard this nation's natural and cultural heritage.

-The 2009 Compendium is available on the National Park Service Alaska Region's webpage.
-Scroll down to the Western Arctic National Parklands link.
+The current Compendium is available on the National Park Service Alaska Region's webpage.
+Scroll down to the Noatak National Preserve link.
 There's also an e-mail link to submit comments.